Skip to content

 VMware Tanzu Spring Framework Denial of Service Vulnerability

-An anonymous, remote attacker can exploit a vulnerability in VMware Tanzu Spring Framework to cause a denial of service.
+A remote, anonymous attacker can exploit a vulnerability in VMware Tanzu Spring Framework to perform a denial of service attack.

 Attack Chain

-- The malicious request is sent to the targeted endpoint on the vulnerable Spring Framework application.
+3. The crafted request is sent to the vulnerable endpoint.

-- The Spring Framework processes the malicious request, leading to excessive resource consumption or a crash.
+4. The vulnerable component processes the malicious request, leading to excessive resource consumption.

 Impact